UW-Madison-DataScience/machine-learning-novice-sklearn/_episodes/05-clustering.md

 ~~~
 {: .language-python}

+> ## Working in multiple dimensions
+> Although this example shows two dimensions, the kmeans algorithm can work in more than two.
+It becomes very difficult to show this visually
+> once we get beyond 3 dimensions.
+Its very common in machine learning to be working with multiple variables and so our classifiers are working in
+> multi-dimensional spaces.
+{: .callout}

 ### Assessing cluster quality with the silhouette score
 Evaluating the quality of clusters is a crucial step in clustering analysis, as it helps determine how well the data points fit into their assigned clusters.
 A widely used metric for this purpose is the **silhouette score**, which measures how similar a data point is to its own cluster compared to other clusters.
 The silhouette score is defined for each data point and ranges from -1 to 1, where: